SysNestor/Nextcloud-AutoInstaller/README.md

 # Nextcloud Installation Script

-A Bash script for automated installation and configuration of Nextcloud on Debian/Ubuntu and AlmaLinux/Rocky Linux systems.
+A Bash script for automated installation and configuration of Nextcloud on Debian/Ubuntu  Linux systems.

 ## Features